The Christie Campus provides beautiful, natural surroundings designed to accommodate treatment, recreation and family visits.

 Located next to Marylhurst University in Lake Oswego, Ore., the Christie Campus’ beautifully landscaped setting is often a backdrop for wildlife, and offers boys and girls a peaceful therapeutic environment.
 Among lush evergreens and brightly blooming flowers, the campus features a swimming pool, a baseball field, sport courts and a playground for recreational activities.

-The Christie Campus features two cottages for intensive residential treatment in a secure environment as well as enhanced psychiatric residential treatment with extra staff and psychiatric support for higher acuity youth.
+The Christie Campus features two cottages for intensive residential treatment in a secure environment as well as enhanced psychiatric residential treatment with additional staff and psychiatric support for higher acuity youth.
 In addition, a third cottage houses children receiving help in the Cedar Bough Native American Program.

 An individualized treatment approach

 With individual cottages accommodating groups of 10-12 youth, we prioritize placing children in groups according to age, diagnosis, intellectual functioning level and gender when possible.
 Masters-level counselors provide group, individual and family therapy, and staff also includes child and adolescent psychiatrists and nurses.
-Counselors use the Re-ED™ treatment model to help troubled children focus on the present and learn successful behavior patterns.
+Counselors use evidence-based practices to help troubled children focus on the present and learn successful behavior patterns.
 Youth participate in a variety of recreational activities, including a challenge ropes course, swimming in an outdoor pool and playing on sport courts.
 Our campus school programs are staffed with Clackamas Education Service District special education teachers and teacher assistants.
 In addition, we offer equine-assisted psychotherapy at the spectacular Butte Creek Ranch when clinically appropriate.

 The campus also houses the Cedar Bough Native American Program, featuring culturally responsive residential treatment for Native American youth as well as youth who can benefit from a strong cultural and spiritual life program.
 Guided by Youth Villages Oregon’s Native American Advisory Council, the Cedar Bough Program provides holistic care incorporating the physical environment and mind/body healing best practices.
 This program offers youth many traditional experiential opportunities, including powwows, therapeutic ropes course work, beading, drumming, singing, dancing, regalia making, sweat lodges and smudging.
 Children in the Cedar Bough Program also participate regularly in many cultural and therapeutic activities on the Clackamas River Campus.